Black Achievers Mentorship Program

 As this is a new program, we want to ensure we’re delivering the best possible program to Black youth.
 By introducing the program to select neighbourhoods in Scarborough, the Y will be able to learn first-hand what students need before expanding to other parts of the Greater Toronto Area.
 Introducing the program in communities in Scarborough allowed us to learn first-hand what students need and to ensure that we're delivering the best possible program to Black youth, before expanding to other parts of the Greater Toronto Area

-Interested in joining the program as a mentor or mentee please click on the tab specific to your interest.
+Interested in joining the program as a mentor or mentee?
+Join us.

 Youth programs at the Y are specifically designed to help youth achieve their goals or get back on track.
 New friends, new skills, counselling — you can find it all and more at the Y!